zalora/postgresql-user-manager/README.md

 Allow administrator to easily:

-    + Refresh all user privileges specified in ./config/privileges.cfg file.
+    + Manage all user privileges specified in ./config/privileges.cfg file.
     + Transfer all ownership of one User to another.
     + Revoke all privileges of any user and / or Drop the user himself.